bangconghuynh/qsym2/README.md

 - `netlib-system`: Finds and links existing LAPACK in the system
 - `intel-mkl-static`: Finds and links existing static Intel MKL in the system, or downloads and links statically if not found
 - `intel-mkl-system`: Finds and links existing shared Intel MKL in the system

+If the `*-static` backends give rise to numerical problems, please try installing the linear algebra backends directly (either via your system's package manager or by compiling from source) and then using the corresponding `*-system` backends.

 #### Interfaces
 - `qchem`: Enables Q-Chem's HDF5 archive files to be read in and analysed